 Introducing Bariloche & The Lake District

-Home to some of the country’s most spectacular scenery, the Lake District hosts thousands of visitors each year.
-People come to ski, fish, climb, trek and generally bask in the cool, fresh landscapes created by the huge forests, glacier-fed lakes and cute little alpine-style villages.
-Don’t get the idea that the region is overrun, though – spaces are so wide here you’ll only end up bumping shoulders with other travelers in the main population centers.
+Home to some of the country’s most spectacular scenery, the Lake District is one of Argentina's prime tourist destinations.
+People come to ski, fish, climb, trek and generally bask in the cool, fresh landscapes created by the huge forests and glacier-fed lakes.

 The paleontological sites and outstanding wineries just out of the city of Neuquén are well worth stopping off for en route; and way, way south is the resort town of Bariloche, with its picture-postcard location on the banks of the Lago Nahuel Huapi.

 Getting away from the crowds is easily done.
 The lakeside villages of Villa Traful and San Martín de los Andes fill up for a short time in summer and are blissfully quiet the rest of the year.
 To the north, Chos Malal makes an excellent base for exploring nearby volcanoes, lagoons and hot springs.